reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 <img src="https://i.imgur.com/WSK2lK0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+<br /><br />

 </h2>Conclusion </h2> <br />
-This detailed run book provides step-by-step instructions for setting up Kali Linux on UTM for Mac M1 and M2 computers, ensuring a smooth and successful installation process.
-The same steps can be taken to install other operating systems.\
+This comprehensive run book offers a detailed and easy-to-follow guide for setting up Kali Linux on UTM for Mac M1 and M2 computers.
+With this step-by-step instruction manual, you can ensure a smooth and hassle-free installation process.
+Not only that but the same set of instructions can be used to install other operating systems as well, making it an indispensable reference for anyone looking to install an OS on their Mac.

 <br /> <br />